seelenbrecher/kpu_data_extractor/README.md

 ```
 https://drive.google.com/file/d/1cUWd0OyBprz6TNJHxceyEBLRCstzU1VY/view?usp=drive_link
 ```

 ## Obtain the dataset
-Run this command to call the API and obtain the dataset:
+If you wish to recollect the most updated data, run this command to call the API and obtain the dataset:
 ```
 python main.py --task collect-data --target_file <TARGET_FILE>
 ```